PADL/FlutterSwift/README.md

 Assuming the Flutter SDK is installed in `/opt/flutter-elinux/flutter`, you can just run `./build-counter-linux.sh` in the top-level directory, followed by `./run-counter-linux.sh`.
 This will build the Flutter AOT object, followed by the Swift runner.

 The environment variable `FLUTTER_SWIFT_BACKEND` can be set to one of `gbm`, `eglstream`, or `wayland`, as appropriate.
 This should be set both for building and running.
+You will probably want to set it to `wayland` unless you are actually testing on an embedded system.

 ## Usage